hxn150/JiveGenie/README.md

 To run our app do the following:

+1. Create a conda environment with `conda create -n env_name python=3.10`.

+2. Activate conda environment with `conda activate env_name`.

-1. Setup conda environment by running `bash setup_conda.sh`
+3. Setup conda environment by running `bash setup_conda.sh`.

-2. Download [checkpoint.pt](https://drive.google.com/file/d/1BAR712cVEqB8GR37fcEihRV_xOC-fZrZ/view?usp=share_link) and move it into the `backend/EDGE` directory.
+4. Download [checkpoint.pt](https://drive.google.com/file/d/1BAR712cVEqB8GR37fcEihRV_xOC-fZrZ/view?usp=share_link) and move it into the `backend/EDGE` directory.

-3. Run `npm install` inside the `frontend` directory to install all frontend dependencies.
+5. Run `npm install` inside the `frontend` directory to install all frontend dependencies.

-4. Start the flask server by using `flask run`.
+6. Start the flask server by using `python main.py` in the `backend` directory.

-5. In a separate terminal, run `npm run dev` to see the web app in action!
+7. In a separate terminal, run `npm run dev` to see the web app in action!

 \*Note: tested on Ubuntu22.04, dependencies may not work for MacOS/Windows.